Strong cryptography: Five Eyes

 The Five Eyes (post-Brexit) represent a group of states with similar views one the issues of security and privacy.
 The group might have enough heft to drive the global agenda on the lawful interception.
 The efforts of this group are not entirely coordinated: for example, the 2019 demand for Facebook not to implement end-to-end encryption was not supported by either Canada or New Zealand, and did not result in a regulation.

 Russia

 President and government of Russia in 90s has issued a few decrees formally banning uncertified cryptosystems from use by government agencies.
 Presidential decree of 1995 also attempted to ban individuals from producing and selling cryptography systems without having appropriate license, but it wasn't enforced in any way as it was suspected to be contradictory the Russian Constitution of 1993 and wasn't a law per se.
 The decree of No.313 issued in 2012 further amended previous ones allowing to produce and distribute products with embedded cryptosystems and requiring no license as such, even though it declares some restrictions.
-France had quite strict regulations in this field, but has relaxed them in recent years.